 Together, REintegrate and European Energy have the required foundation to develop PtX facilities not only in Denmark but throughout Europe and beyond making a substantial contribution to greenhouse gas reductions.

-To reach the 70 pct.
-Greenhouse gas emission reduction target by 2030 Denmark must install very substantial additional renewable electricity generation capacity.
+The project contributes substantially both to the 70% Danish Carbon emissions reduction Target and to the 55% percent European Target by installing substantial additional renewable electricity generation capacity.
 Renewable electricity penetration into into other sectors of the energy system than the classical electricity sector via so-called sector coupling has to be secured.
 Hydrogen has a unique ability to bridge the use of electricity to parts of the transport sector that are hard or prohibitively expensive to electrify directly.

 Direct use of hydrogen requires massive investments in infrastructure and new heavy duty fuel cell trucks that will not be available in sufficient quantity to make substantial contributions towards the 2030 target.
 The only viable near terms option is to further process the hydrogen to liquid fuels such as methanol and use largely existing technologies and infrastructure.
 This is fully in line with the viewpoints of the gasoline companies that are supplying the energy for heavy transport today (mostly diesel).
-The main hurdle to overcome is to close the funding gab during the next 8-10 years maturation period to establish cost competitiveness in the longer term.
+The main hurdle to overcome is to close the funding gap during the next 8-10 years maturation period to establish cost competitiveness in the longer term.

 The Green CCU Hub Aalborg will contribute with a CO2 reduction of approximately 700.000 tons during the 5-year operation period from 2025 to 2030 with the first phase of the project alone.
 In 2028 a four to five-fold increase in production capacity is planned.
 This expansion is driven by innovation in electrolyzer cost, efficiency improvements and the development of a more mature hydrogen and e-methanol market.
 The 2-year period between 2028 and 2030 will contribute with an additional CO2 reduction of 1.000.000 tons.
 Depending on the development of the green fuels market, the CO2 reduction may partly take place in international shipping.
 Irrespective of the end-use sector, the project will help drive the cost of hydrogen past the tipping point mainly through efficiency improvements and scale.
 Scale is achieved by opening a large new hydrogen market to produce e-methanol.

+These are some additional points that could be brought up to make a contribution to European goals.

+Schuman recommendations:

+Explain and estimate the project’s contribution to reducing emissions from transport

+passenger cars

+commercial vehicle

+heavy trucks

+trains

+ships

+planes

+modal shift

+Explain and estimate the project’s contribution to refuelling infrastructures

+Explain and estimate the project’s contribution to improved transportation networks

+Explain and estimate the creation of new firms, SMEs and start-ups in the green economy

+Explain and estimate investments in research and innovation activities

+Explain and estimate the contribution to the transition to low-carbon technologies and economic diversification based on climate-resilient investments and jobs

+Explain and estimate contribution to setting standards for sustainable growth across global value chains

 The Green CCU Hub Aalborg has a close link to local industry with ambitious CO2 reduction plans, including Aalborg Portland and Reno-Nord.
 Building a CCU facility will create a foundation to recycle the biogenic part of their captured CO2 and form an important business opportunity that will make a considerable contribution towards funding the CCS of fossil CO2.
 This synergy between CCU and CCS is a very important aspect of the Green CCU Hub Aalborg project and the indirect contribution to CO2 reductions from industry can potentially be very significant.